WrathChaos/react-native-helpers/README.md

 ## License

-React Native Gradient Header Library is available under the MIT license.
-See the LICENSE file for more info. -->
+React Native Helpers Library is available under the MIT license.
+See the LICENSE file for more info.